Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 It’s important to contact your pregnancy care provider if you think you have symptoms of COVID-19 or get a positive at-home COVID test.
-They can best help you manage your symptoms and determine if you need to seek emergency care.
+They can best help you manage your symptoms and determine if you need emergency care.

 What are the risks of being pregnant with COVID-19?